ndronos/c-nomorph/Adamson-2011/README.md

 A lot of people find this price of failure too high, even though the fix is to just write better code, and instead opt for an even more draconian option: taking away the keys.
+Most modern languages provide their own memory management paradigms, and never allow the developer to see a pointer.

 (Adamson, 2011)